TheOdinProject/curriculum/rails_programming/turbo/stimulus_js.md

 * Make sure your toggle controller is reusable, try to make it do the following things:
   * Clicking a button, will show another element (like a dropdown menu)
   * Clicking an element, will hide the clicked element and show another
-  * Clicking an checkbox, will highlight the element containing
+  * Clicking an checkbox, will highlight the element containing the checkbox
 * Write a controller for text inputs with a limited length.
 Warn a user when he is close or over the maximum character count (imagine a user writing a tweet which has a maximum length of 280 characters)
 * Project: In a new rails app, create a `car` model that `:has_many` `variants`, make up some attributes.
 Then